jcbwlkr/jcbwlkr.github.io/content/blog/taming-tmux-find-one-process-among-many-windows.md

 bind-key W command-prompt -p "Switch to pane with pid:" "run-shell 'pane=\$(ps eww %% | sed \"1d; s/^.*TMUX_PANE=//;s/ .*//\"); [[ -z \$pane ]] && tmux display-message \"could not find pid\" || tmux switch-client -t \$pane'"
 ```

-With that in our config and knowing the pid we want to find we hit
+With that in our config, and knowing the pid we want to find, we hit
 <kbd>prefix</kbd> <kbd>W</kbd>.
 Prefix defaults to <kbd>ctrl-b</kbd> and I
 chose capital <kbd>W</kbd> because I remember this command as `Where` and
 <kbd>w</kbd> was already taken.
 When we do this our tmux will prompt `Switch to
 pane with pid:` so we'll type in <kbd>79121</kbd> <kbd>enter</kbd> and tmux
-automatically switches to the right window even in another session.
+automatically switches to the right window - even in another session.
 How cool!
 Let's see it in action!

 <div class="text-center">